Milo Hastings: Broadway connection

 Though a prolific writer Hastings never learned to touch-type.
 This led to a never-ending search for typing help.
-That was how he came to be friends with Billy Rose.
-Billy Rose is remembered mainly as a Broadway impresario, writer and producer of many shows.
-He was born William Samuel Rosenberg in 1899.
-His first claim to fame was as a stenographer.
-He was trained in Gregg Shorthand by John Robert Gregg himself and at age 16 won a high-speed dictation contest.
-During World War I he was the chief stenographer for financier Bernard Baruch, head of the War Industries Board.
-Somewhere Billy Rose and Milo Hastings met and hit it off.
+That was how he came to be friends with William Samuel Rosenberg, later notable as Broadway impresario Billy Rose.
+Rosenberg had been trained in Gregg Shorthand by John Robert Gregg himself and at age 16 had won a high-speed dictation contest.
 On the train between New York and Washington Milo would dictate and Billy would record.
-In the 1920s Billy began to write songs.
-Milo thought the songs were good but he needed a stage name and suggested “Billy Rose”.
-Billy would bring his girlfriends over to Milo’s apartment in New York and ask Milo what he thought.
-When Billy married Fanny Brice in 1929 Milo and his wife Sybil were wedding guests.
+In the 1920s, when Billy began to write songs, Milo suggested the stage name “Billy Rose”.

 In the early 1920s Hastings penned The Who-Ams, a comedy-drama, with Leslie Burton Blades.
 Evidently the play was never produced.
 A copy exists in the archives of the New York Public Library Performing Arts Theatre.

 Hastings was also acquainted with Ned Wayburn the head of the Ned Wayburn Studios of Stage Dancing.
 Family lore holds that much of Wayburn’s 1925 book The Art of Stage Dancing was actually written by Hastings.

 In 1936, during the Great Depression, Hastings and Orrie Lashin (secretary to Walter Lippmann) wrote the play Class of ’29 under the auspices of the Federal Theatre Project.
 The play is about the spiritual unrest of college graduates unable to find work during the Depression.
 Heywood Broun devoted one of his "It Seems to Me" columns in a March 1936 to accusations that the play was socialist propaganda.
 The play enjoyed a brief run at the Manhattan Theatre on Broadway in the spring of 1936 and was presented in other US cities.